If you're unexpectedly logged out of BlueConic, it may be due to:

 Set custom inactivity period

-Go to Access Management > Timeout Configuration.
+Go to Settings > Access Management > Inactivity settings.

 Set the inactivity timeout between 30 and 60 minutes.